Briefly about Cellular and Molecular Imaging

 Cryo-EM is a widely used method for imaging samples embedded and flash-frozen in vitrified ice.
 Single-particle analysis (SPA) enables structure determination of macromolecules to near-atomic resolution, while cryogenic electron tomography (cryo-ET) reveals regional volumes containing molecules, subcellular structures, or entire cells.
 With microscopes in Stockholm and Umeå, a network of sample preparation support in Gothenburg, Lund, and Uppsala, and dedicated data-processing specialists, the Cryo-EM unit offers imaging services and support in:

-- SPA grid preparation and data collection
+- Cryo-EM grid preparation and data collection for SPA

 - Cryo-ET sample preparation and data collection